openreachtech/nounsdao-proposals/dynamic-auction-price/proposal.md

 # Add a Dynamic Reserve Price for the Auctions

-Hello, we are the founding and operating members of the Japanese-speaking sub-DAO, “pNouns,” (owning Noun #553/#556), and the members of “Crypto Learning Club (CLC),” (owning Noun #605/#606).
+Hello, we are the founding and operating members of the Japanese-speaking sub-DAO, [pNouns](https://pnouns.wtf/), (owning Noun #553/#556), and the members of [Crypto Learning Club (CLC)](https://cryptolearningclub.org/), (owning Noun #605/#606).

-## TL;DL:
+## TL;DL
-Observing the stagnant winning bids for #853 / #854 / #855 auctions (just under 20ETH), it is evident that the current NFT auction system is likely to attract even more arbitrageurs.
+- Observing the stagnant winning bids for #853 / #854 / #855 auctions (just under 20ETH), it is evident that the current NFT auction system is likely to attract even more arbitrageurs.
-The increase in arbitrageurs will lead to a stagnation in NounsDAO by strategically opposing any proposals made during the first fork.
+- The increase in arbitrageurs will lead to a stagnation in NounsDAO by strategically opposing any proposals made during the first fork.
-In order to continue the auctions while preventing the entry of arbitrageurs, we propose a contract to set the dynamic reserve price for NFT auctions at a value equal to or greater than the current pro-rata share of a single Noun = "the treasury at the start of the auction divided by the number of remaining NFTs."
+- In order to continue the auctions while preventing the entry of arbitrageurs, we propose a contract to set the dynamic reserve price for NFT auctions at a value equal to or greater than the current pro-rata share of a single Noun = "the treasury at the start of the auction divided by the number of remaining NFTs."

 We propose this as a candidate proposal to start a discussion within the community.

 Any feedback is welcome.

-We will update the proposal documents [here]().
+We will update the proposal documents [here](https://github.com/openreachtech/nounsdao-proposals).

-As for the future process, If there is a lot of support for the proposal to add a dynamic reserve price, we would like to update the Candidate Proposal and submit the implementation part as well.
+As for the future process, if there is enough support for adding a dynamic reserve price, we would like to update the candidate proposal and submit the implementation part as well.

 ## Structural Issues Facing NounsDAO
 ### What's Happening?